Mrs / Mss Non-Unemployed (Challenge)

 For the 8th cohort of training, the project’s scope was slightly changed.
 The skills training concerned agriculture and animal husbandry.
 But this time round, the focus was put on women.
 Started in September 2017, and still running, this cohort counts 72% of women, and they are trained in professional farming techniques of crops like cassava, pepper, eggplant and bananas, and poultry farming.

-4 School-farms were created in 4 villages of Dabou region, and at each school, women learn professional techniques to farm.
+Four School-farms were created in 4 villages of Dabou region, and at each school, women learn professional techniques to farm.
 Such techniques help in increasing the yield of the fields, but also help in managing the production, turning farming into a profitable business.
 Some of these women have already been farming before, but this has been a whole new experience for them, as I can tell from their testimonies.

-“Being part of this program has been a very useful for me.
+“Being part of this programme has been a very useful for me.
 I used to own a field of cassava.
 Afterwards, I left my village and moved to Dabou leaving my crops behind.
 But when I joined this group, I gained hope that I can farm again.
 I learned techniques that I had never heard of such as how to prepare seedbeds.
-I feel very motivated and I am soon starting my garden back at home, with a proper goal of making it a real business.”
-Beugré told me
+I feel very motivated and I am soon starting my garden back at home, with a proper goal of making it a real business,” Beugré told me

 “Apart from learning new things, I like the way we are trained to work in groups.
 It makes work less easier and less tiring, yet more efficient than if I was working alone.
 From the skills I learned here, I was able to renovate my field back at home” Esmel, one of the trainees says.